ranmeizi/2048-NN/README.md

 `{16: 1, 128: 124, 4096: 51584, 8192: 15622, 512: 1672, 32: 14, 8: 2, 64: 39, 2048: 23984, 256: 370, 1024: 6588}`

+Without the help of human made features and heuristics like what is used in https://github.com/nneonneo/2048-ai , the network can still reaches at least 75% success rate for the same network architecture.

+A much smaller model trained without using any human made features and heuristics reaches 47% of success rate, can be found at http://github.ocm/tjwei/rl/

 The `animationDelay` is set to 30.
 You can make it run much faster with a smaller delay.